-We are looking to appoint an exceptional HR Manager take responsibility for the managing HR activities within the academy, undertaking duties across a range of HR activities including recruitment, policies, employee relations, data management and reporting, compliance and overseeing general HR administration.
+We are looking to appoint an exceptional Senior HR Officer to take responsibility for the management of all HR activities within the academy including recruitment, policies, employee relations, data management and reporting and compliance.

 The successful candidate will:

-have experience of working in an HR role in a large organisation
+have experience of working in an HR role

-have experience of using an HR Database
+have experience of using an HR database

-have experience of working in a similar role in a school environment (Desirable)
+have, or working towards, an HR qualification (Certificate in Personnel Practice (CPP), CIPD or other relevant HR qualification)

-have genuine passion for working in an academy and a belief in the potential of every pupil
+have a genuine passion for working in an academy and a belief in the potential of every pupil

 If you have any technical issues with the application form, please contact our recruitment team on 0203 116 6345 or recruitment@arkonline.org.
-For a candidate information pack or an informal, confidential discussion please contact Gina Webb, HR Officer, on 020 8911 6666 or g.webb@isaacnewtonacademy.org.
+For a candidate information pack or an informal, confidential discussion please contact the HR Office on 020 8911 6666 or e-mail recruitment@isaacnewtonacademy.org.

-To apply please go to XXXXXXXX.
-Please complete your application by Midday on Tuesday 27th June
+To apply please go to https://goo.gl/Fq9sH0 .
+Please complete your application by Midday on Monday 21st August 2017

 Location: Ilford, Redbridge